AjithJoemon007/Ajith-Joemon/README.md

 * **Data & Analytics:** Python, SQL, Data Analysis
 * **Tools:** Git, GitHub, VS Code

-I'm learning not just to understand concepts, but to apply them through projects, experiments, and practical problem-solving.
+I'm learning not just to understand concepts, but to apply them through projects, experiments and practical problem-solving.
 Every new concept, project, and challenge is another step toward becoming a better technology professional. 💻📊 Excited to keep learning, building, and exploring what's next! 🚀